utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Example JSON

-The following examples use the following JSON data returned by an endpoint:
+The examples below use the following JSON data:

 ``` json
     {